MrDoe/ClippyAI/README.md

 **Overview**

 ClippyAI is an innovative productivity tool that revolutionizes the way you interact with your computer.
-This application takes notes from your clipboard and sends them along with a task to Ollama, a popular local AI tool.
-The response is then automatically typed in the application the user is running.
+This application takes notes from your clipboard and sends them along with a task to Ollama, a popular local AI service.

-This tool is in an early development phase.
-Use it at your own risk.
-We take no responsibility, if it accidently deletes or overwrites your currently opened documents.
+After processed, the response will be either available in the clipboard, or will automatically be typed in the application the user is running.

 **Features**